 Coconut oil, one of the most healthy cooking oils available, is most effective in its purest form when cooking with high heat.

-BetterBody Foods coconut oil is ideal for cooking with high heat that can reach 425degF.
-It’s also great to bake with since it’s a healthier alternative to butter.
+BetterBody Foods coconut oil is also great for baking with since it’s a healthier alternative to butter.

 5. Planters Peanut Oil

-If you’re okay with a nutty, light flavor in oil, it is one of the best oils to season the griddle can be peanut oil.
+If you’re okay with a nutty, light flavored oil, it is one of the best oils to season the griddle.

-In addition to cooking the food, peanut oil is ideal for seasoning the griddle if you follow the correct way of seasoning.
+In addition to cooking the food, you can season the griddle with this oil if you follow the correct way.

 The refined version is safer since it’s less allergenic than its refined counterparts.